 Beetroot juice not only has a higher environmental score than raw beetroot, but it contains less than half of the fiber.

 If you want to cook your beetroot yourself, be patient!
 Count on cooking it in boiling water with salt and vinegar for around two and a half hours.

 It will cook faster in the oven (one hour at 180°C) or when steamed (25 to 30 minutes).
-When the skin comes off easily, it is fully cooked.
+When the skin comes off easily, the beetroot is fully cooked.

 Beetroot goes well with…

-Cooked beetroot (and grated raw beetroot) goes well with hardboiled eggs and lettuce in a vinaigrette, and with fresh cheese, goat cheese, apples, endives, and lamb’s lettuce.
+Cooked beetroot (and grated raw beetroot) go well with hardboiled eggs and lettuce in a vinaigrette, and with fresh cheese, goat cheese, apples, endives, and lamb’s lettuce.

 Blended beetroot soups are also delicious.
 The vegetable is also tasty cooked in a sauté with oil and onion!
 It works best as a side dish with game, fish, and poultry.

 Anti-stain tip: Cover a beetroot stain on cotton fabric with ammonia before washing.
 For more delicate fabrics, allow them to soak in water with laundry detergent for around an hour.
 Then cover the stain in white vinegar and put it in the washing machine.

 Try it out!
 Some chefs combine beetroot with cherries, for a range of red hues and a marriage of the sweet taste of beetroot and the tart cherries.